 - 1. Shift to NEUTRAL when the engine first sputters or stops. - 2.
 Begin moving out of traffic to the nearest shoulder.
 Turn on the hazard flashers.
 Do not brake. - 3.
 Try to restart the engine while you are moving.
 If the engine starts, shift into a forward gear and proceed.
 If it does not start, move onto the shoulder or to the curb, if possible.
-Steering will be harder when power is lost by engine fail- - 4.
+Steering will be harder when power is lost by engine failure.
+Try again to start the engine. - 4.
 If the engine still fails to start, raise the hood and leave the hazard flashers on.
 Go for help.
 If you have a cellular phone, use it to secure assistance.